Northern Pike Fishing

 In deep water the best option for catching a trophy pike is trolling parallel to the shore along a drop-off or through the narrows between two islands or joining bodies of water.
 Large spoons can be very effective lures.

-While big pike have been caught on small baits, the big lures generally produce larger fish.
-The larger northern pike which are located in water deeper than 15 feet prefer to feed on larger fish.
+While big pike have been caught on small baits, the larger lures generally produce larger fish.
+Giant northern pike located in water deeper than 15 feet prefer to feed on larger fish.
 A large pike has an enormous mouth and it is easily capable of taking prey weighing more than two pounds.
 Any lure that resembles an injured bass, walleye or smaller pike is ideal.

 In shallow water when fishing for big pike from a fixed position or by slowly working a shoreline, cast your lure in a high arc.
-Near the end of the cast, restrict you line so that the lure lands in the water with a loud “smack!”.
+Near the end of the cast, restrict your line so that the lure lands in the water with a loud “smack!”.
 Big pike are attracted to the disturbance and will investigate when the lure makes a loud noise as it hits the water.

 Be ready!
 If a large northern pike is anywhere near the spot where the lure hits the water, it will often strike the bait immediately.